We partnered with Lendi* to help you compare home loans from over 35 lenders and over 2,500 home loan products.

 Here’ are six things to know before buying an investment property, from planning where and what to purchase, through to financial and tax considerations.

 It’s important to understand that the housing market is generally considered cyclical, and can be a rollercoaster ride of highs, lows and steady patches.
-If you can hold on to your investment for a full cycle – typically seven to 10 years – you may see the value of the property increase considerably, or even double.
+If you can hold on to your investment for a full cycle – typically seven to 10 years1 – you may see the value of the property increase considerably, or even double1.

 The more you know about the industry, the better equipped you will be to make a good decision.
 Read property-related articles from reputable industry bodies, search online for both rental and sales opportunities and data, and talk to people in the know.